Amazon FBA for beginners

 There is also a free version, which gives you a limited number of uses until you need to upgrade.
 If you use this link to get Helium 10 or use these codes, you can get 50% off your first month or 10% off your first year.

 It’s important that you don’t simply copy another product.
-Firstly, it’s unethical to copy someone else’s product design and secondly it’s going to be very difficult to compete as a new Amazon seller.
+Firstly, it’s unethical to copy someone else’s product design and secondly it’s going to be very difficult to compete as a new seller.

 But you can take inspiration from what is selling well on Amazon and try to improve upon it.
 Reviews are a great source of information for this.
 If you see some 3 or 4* reviews, this could be a good sign that there is room for improvement.
 Check out this yoga mat’s reviews:

-Amazon product review example
+Amazon review

 You can see here that the mat lacks grip and 30 people have found that helpful.
 Another reviewer has said the mat is nice, but not very durable.
 This is some great info that you can use to make an improved yoga mat.
 Although I wouldn’t suggest yoga mats as it’s super competitive!